 The skills employers look for are always changing as technology advances.
 As a result, staffing needs and company goals evolve, and addressing skills gaps becomes more critical.

 Generally speaking, employers often seek a combination of hard skills—or technical knowledge or training—and soft skills that focus more on how you work and interact with others.

 In the Emeritus 2021 Global Career Impact Survey, we polled 2,200 professionals worldwide in a variety of industries on the impact of online coursework on their professional development.
 In their responses, they also identified their upskilling needs for their teams and organizations.

-So, what skills are employers looking for in today’s workforce?
-Below are the top 15 based on our survey results, showcasing both hard and soft skills.
+So, what are skills employers look for in today’s workforce?
+Below are the top 15 based on our survey results, showcasing both hard and soft skills in the workplace.
 You can use this list to better understand today’s work landscape as you assess your own company’s needs and plan to upskill within your organization.

 1. Artificial Intelligence (39%)

 As we noted in a recent post with examples of technology skills in demand, AI refers to the creation of computer systems that can complete tasks and processes that historically were done by humans.
 This can improve outcomes and productivity.
 In the future, AI will continuously impact more aspects of the workplace.

 According to Grand View Research, the global AI market size was valued at $62.35 billion in 2020.
 Between 2021 and 2028, it’s forecasted to expand at a compound annual growth rate of roughly 40%.

 According to a LinkedIn Learning report, 61% of employers offer no formal leadership training for their employees.
 Yet 34% of professionals polled in our Impact Survey identified leadership as an upskilling need for their teams or organizations.
 (Learn more about why it’s important to develop leadership skills in your employees.)
 You might consider creating a mentorship program, assigning stretch projects, establishing training programs like those offered by Emeritus, and other strategies.